Skip to content

 ENDCLASS.

-If you don't implement authorization checks at the app level, make sure that end users cannot bypass service-level authorization checks by navigating between apps.
+If you don't add authorization checks at the app level, make sure users can't bypass service-level checks by navigating between apps.